mozilla-b2g/gaia/apps/sms/README.md

   Firefox OS device, you can use WebIDE or longpress _Power+Volume Down_ (note: older versions used _Power+Home_).

-Once you have these informations, you can [file the bug on Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20OS&component=Gaia%3A%3ASMS) and we should handle it in a few days (most of the time before 1 day).
+Once you have this information, you can [file the bug on Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20OS&component=Gaia%3A%3ASMS) and we should handle it in a few days (most of the time before 1 day).